-If you modify a copy of the Library, and, in your modifications, a a) under this License, provided that you make a good faith effort to ensure that, in the event an Application does not supply the function or data, the facility still operates, and performs whatever part of its purpose remains meaningful, or b) under the GNU GPL, with none of the additional permissions of this License applicable to that copy.

-3. Object Code Incorporating Material from Library Header Files.
+- a) under this License, provided that you make a good faith effort to ensure that, in the event an Application does not supply the function or data, the facility still operates, and performs whatever part of its purpose remains meaningful, or - b) under the GNU GPL, with none of the additional permissions of this License applicable to that copy. - 3.
+Object Code Incorporating Material from Library Header Files.